nate-browne/NotARook-ie/README.md

 I started playing chess recently, so why not keep my skills in C up to date by writing a chess engine?

 ### Overview
-This engine uses [alpha-beta pruning implemented with negamax](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) for move selection as well as [IDDFS](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search) to speed things up and to provide a decently good move if the algorithm is interrupted before it can calculate the best possible move.
+This engine uses [alpha-beta search with null-move pruning implemented via negamax](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) for move selection as well as [IDDFS](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search) to speed things up and to provide a decently good move if the algorithm is interrupted before it can calculate the best possible move.
 It also uses the [killer heuristic/history heuristic](https://en.wikipedia.org/wiki/Killer_heuristic) to help speed up the search for best moves.
 This engine is compatible with xboard using the [xboard protocol](https://www.gnu.org/software/xboard/engine-intf.html) or other GUIs that use the <a href="http://wbec-ridderkerk.nl/html/UCIProtocol.html" target="_blank" style="text-decoration:none;">UCI protocol</a> for chess.
 It can also be played in command line mode without any need for an external GUI.

 The engine uses the same board representation as the <a href="https://www.chessprogramming.org/Cray-1" target="_blank" style="text-decoration:none;">Cray-1 supercomputer</a> where the board is 120 squares.
 The top and bottom have two buffer